Kimberlee97/tp/docs/DeveloperGuide.md

    Expected: Error "Invalid transaction stage.
 Only 'prospect' or 'negotiating' or 'closed; are allowed".
 4. Test case: `find s/prospect closed`
    Expected: Error "Transaction stage search only accepts one keyword"
-5. Other test cases to try: uppercase keywords, other valid stages (negotiating, closed).

 ### Archiving a person

 1. Prerequisites: Show active list with `list`.
 Ensure at least one person exists.